fish-shell/fish-shell/doc_src/cmds/fish_prompt.rst

 If :envvar:`fish_transient_prompt` is set to 1, ``fish_prompt --final-rendering`` is run before executing the commandline.

+If :envvar:`SHELL_PROMPT_PREFIX` or :envvar:`SHELL_PROMPT_SUFFIX` are set, they are automatically prepended and appended to the left prompt.
+This applies to all prompts regardless of whether ``fish_prompt`` has been customized.

 ``fish`` ships with a number of example prompts that can be chosen with the ``fish_config`` command.